ValeevGroup/tiledarray/doc/dox/dev/Customizing-Expressions.md

 ##### Step 2a: Variable Initialization

-Variable initialization starts in `MultEngine::init_indices(const IndexList&)`.
+Variable initialization starts in `MultEngine::init_indices(const IndexList& target_indices)`.
+The purpose of the `init_indices` is to propagate the target indices (in this case, `{"i","j"}`) for each computation step down the tree; the goal is to minimize the number of permutations (layout changes) needed to evaluate the tree (this is complicated by the fact that some operations can permute their arguments and/or result implicitly, namely GEMM).
+N.B.
+For some operations (e.g., reductions) the target index list is empty, hence the `init_indices()` overload is used in that case.

-This function starts by calling the `init_indices()` members of the engines for the expressions on the left and right sides of the `*` operator (for leaves of the AST, like the present case, this is a noop).
+Calling `init_indices(target_indices)` on the top engine in the engine tree calls the `init_indices` recursively on its descendants; in this case, `init_indices` will be invoked for the engines of the expressions on the left and right sides of the `*` operator (since the left and right arguments are leaves of the AST, these will be no-ops).
 After giving the expressions on the left and right a chance to initialize their indices the indices for the left and right side are used to determine what sort of multiplication this is (a contraction or a Hadamard-product) and the appropriate base class's `perm_indices` is then called.

-The purpose of the `init_indices()`/`init_indices(const IndexList&)` calls are to compute the indices of the tensor which results from a particular branch of the AST.
-The difference between the two calls is whether or not the final indices are being provided as a hint to subexpressions (the form accepting one argument is provided the hint).
-In addition to simply working out the resulting indices these functions also work out any permutations (and therefore transposes) needed to get the indices in the final order.

 ##### Step 2b: Struct Initialization